The CIS Department maintains it's own authentication systems for the various services that we provide.

 One important concept for managing your username and password(s) is understanding the scope of accounts with CIS.
 The majority of services in the CIS department all utilize the central authentication system, but some do not.
 The following diagram illustrates those differences.

 There are policies regarding your password here at CIS.
+More information on that can be found here.

 Password strength is an important requirement for CIS passwords and can be a little annoying at times for an important reason: the CIS department requires stronger passwords than your eID password.
 A "stronger" password means that it's harder to "crack" using common methods like a dictionary attack or random guess.